burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   void g(T&)
   {}

-  // explicit instantiation of a class template class MyPair<int, int>;
+  // explicit instantiation of all class template class MyPair<int, int>;

   // explicit instantiation of a class function member